daac-tools/vibrato/README.md

 EOS
 ```

-# Smaller dictionary
+## Smaller dictionary

-When analyzing texts, Vibrato usually retrieves pre-computed bi-gram costs from `matrix.def`, a dictionary that stores connection costs similar to MeCab.
+Vibrato provides an option to generate a smaller dictionary that stores connection costs in compressed space,
-However, since the matrix is huge, Vibrato also supports the management of more compact dictionaries.
+while sacrificing tokenization speed.

 To generate a compact dictionary, give `--conn-id-info-out` option to the `dictgen` command as follows:
 ```